-- 1 Open the file you made earlier called "Eclipse from Munich" using the File->Open command.
-After you have opened this file, don't start time moving forward, but leave it at 12:32. - 2 Open a new window by choosing File->New, then choose File->Save and name the file "Eclipse from Moon". - 3 Adjust this window's size and position onscreen so that you can see it and the
+1 Open the file you made earlier called "Eclipse from Munich" using the File->Open command.
+After you have opened this file, don't start time moving forward, but leave it at 12:32.

+2 Open a new window by choosing File->New, then choose File->Save and name the file "Eclipse from Moon".

+3 Adjust this window's size and position onscreen so that you can see it and the

-- "Eclipse from Munich" window that you previously created. - 4 In the "Eclipse from Moon" window, open the Find pane, and type in a search for the Moon.
+"Eclipse from Munich" window that you previously created.

+4 In the "Eclipse from Moon" window, open the Find pane, and type in a search for the Moon.
 Open the contextual menu for the Moon and select Go There.
+You should now be hovering above the Moon.
+Open the contextual menu for the Moon by right-clicking (Ctrl-click on the Mac) on it and select Go There (Surface latitude...).
+Your viewing location is now the surface of the Moon.

-Your viewing location is now the surface of the Moon. - 5 Open the Find pane and do a search for Earth, then double-click on the entry for Earth to centre on it. - 6 Choose File->New to open a new window.
-Choose File->Save to save this file as "Eclipse from Sun". - 7 Adjust this window's size and position so that you can see all three Starry Night Pro 4.5 windows. - 8 In the "Eclipse From Sun" window, open the Find pane, and type in a search for the Sun.
+5 Open the Find pane and do a search for Earth, then double-click on the entry for Earth to centre on it.

+6 Choose File->New to open a new window.
+Choose File->Save to save this file as "Eclipse from Sun".

+7 Adjust this window's size and position so that you can see all three Starry Night Pro 5.0 windows.

+8 In the "Eclipse From Sun" window, open the Find pane, and type in a search for the Sun.
 Open the contextual menu for the Sun and select Go There.
-Your viewing location is now the surface of the Sun. - 9 Still in this window, open the Find pane and do a search for Earth, then double-click on the entry for Earth to centre on it. - 10 Now return to the "Eclipse From Munich" window and synchronize time in all three windows by choosing Synchronize Times In All Windows from the dropbox to the right of the date and time in the toolbar.
+Open the contextual menu for the Sun by right-clicking (Ctrl-click on the Mac) on it and select Go There (Surface latitude...).Your viewing location is now the surface of the Sun.

+9 Still in this window, open the Find pane and do a search for Earth, then double-click on the entry for Earth to centre on it.

+10 Now return to the "Eclipse From Munich" window and synchronize time in all three windows by choosing Synchronize Times In All Windows from the dropbox to the right of the date and time in the toolbar.
 All three windows are now showing the sky at exactly the same time.

-11 In the window

-"Eclipse From Moon", you should see the Moon's shadow projected on Earth's surface.
-Use the Field Of View slider in the toolbar to zoom in to a field of view of about 1°.
+11 In the window "Eclipse From Moon", you should see the Moon's shadow projected on Earth's surface.
+Use the zoom buttons in the toolbar to zoom in to a field of view of about 1°.
 Adjust your view so that Europe is near the centre of the screen.
 You should see a tiny black spot in the centre of the shadow.
 This is the umbra, marking the area on Earth which is experiencing a total solar eclipse.
 The umbra should be close to Munich.

-12 In the "Eclipse From Sun" window, use the Field Of View slider to zoom in on Earth until you reach a field of view of about 17".
+12 In the "Eclipse From Sun" window, use the zoom buttons to zoom in on Earth until you reach a field of view of about 17".
 This should give you a nice view of the Moon in front of Earth.